shayan-shaikh/Image-generation-CLI/README.md

 Commands:
-  edit      🎴 Change the brightness, contrast and sharpness of an image. filter    🦄 Apply filters and effects to an image. img2img   🌸 Generate an image from an existing image. generate  🌸 Generate an image from the OpenAI Dalle api. update    🔐 Update the OpenAI API key.
+  edit      🎴 Change the brightness, contrast and sharpness of an image. filter    🦄 Apply filters and effects to an image. generate  🌸 Generate an image from the OpenAI Dalle api. img2img   🖼️ Generate a variation of an image from an existing image. update    🔐 Update the OpenAI API key.
 ```